Scarlet Macaw (Appearance Personality, Caring, and Health)

 Adults have light yellow eyes, while juveniles have dark eyes.
 Many people confuse this bird with the slightly larger green-winged macaw, which has a more distinct red line on its face as well as no yellow on its wings.

 A scarlet macaw makes a very loud and throaty squawk, squeak, and scream that is meant to carry over many kilometers.
-The scarlet macaw is capable of living up to 75 or even 90 years in captivity, though it is more likely that it will live only 40 to 50 years.
+The scarlet macaw is capable of living up to 75 in captivity, though it is more likely that it will live only 40 to 50 years in the wild.

 Scarlet Macaw Behavior